petrosAth/sign-up-form/README.md

 # About

 A sign-up form for an imaginary service.
-Build for practicing on HTML form and form validation.
+Built for practicing on:

+- SCSS
+  - Used SCSS and the 7-1 structure for styling.
+- HTML
+  - Created a sign-up form
+- JavaScript
+  - Implemented a password match feature for the sign-up form.

-# Website
+## Website

 [Live preview](https://petrosath.github.io/sign-up-form/)

-# Languages

-> HTML
-> CSS(SCSS)

-# Tools
+## Tools

-> VITE
+- VITE
-> PostCSS
+- PostCSS